amgarton47/CS62data-structures/HexAPawn_Assignment/project/README.md

 board, presents the moves, and allows a human (through a scanner) to select a move.
 The play is then handed off to the opponent.

-4. The second player, `RandPlayer`, should play randomly.
+4. The second player, `RandPlayer`, should pick a move randomly.
 Make sure you check for a loss before attempting a move.

 5. The third player, called `CompPlayer`, should attempt to have the CompPlayer object modify the game tree to remove losing moves.
+Too bad it doesn't learn from its victories, too.

-Clearly, `Player`s may be made to play against each other in any combination.
+`Player`s may be made to play against each other in any combination.